flopezsalomon/flopezsalomon/README.md

 ## Electronic Engineer | IoT Specialist

 "Hello! 👋 I'm Fernando, an Electronic Engineer and IoT Specialist.
-I'm passionate about everything related to the IoT world and really enjoy testing, experimenting, and working with microcontrollers, sensors, and protocols."
+I'm passionate about everything related to the IoT world and really enjoy testing, experimenting with and working on microcontrollers, sensors, and protocols."

 Feel free to connect and let's share our ideas!